 It was right here.

 And then my first target area I usually have at five ticks, which is right around here, which gives me about sixty two dollars and 50 cents per contract.
 So as you can see here, it bumped it, but it did not feel me there.

 So then gratefully continued on, even though my risk was around here, it never sunk that deep.
 I just had to trust because everything else is telling me it’s going up.
 This is a skill, a higher low.
 And then it went up and I finally was built around here.
 And now I’m just watching the market.

 And at this point, I’m seeing divergence.
 So I stay out of the market now.
-I like to have my areas drawn because the market has a very strong tendency to repeat itself and to hit certain areas.
+I like to have my trading areas drawn because the market has a very strong tendency to repeat itself and to hit certain areas.
 So look what happened here.
 It kind of started to head back down.
 Right.

 And this was my other entry right here.
 And again, my first target is right here, which had hit really quickly.
 All right.
 So after that, I’m just now because, again, I’m seeing divergence.
 The market is really going very far at this point.
 I’m seeing that the pivots are here and I do have a small resistance area.